reem-shaikh/recipe-finder/README.md

 export default RecipeComponent
 ```
 ### Had to make some revisions in the code
-- I merged both the components and added styled components
+- I merged both the components and added styled components for better readability
 > App.js
 ```bash
 import React, { useState } from "react";